Podantics Podiatry Adelaide

 Neuropathy

 Diabetes can affect the nerves in your feet.
 Nerves are the 'wiring' of the body.
 They carry feelings to the brain from the rest of the body.
 The nerves to the feet are the longest in the body and the most likely to be affected by diabetes.
-Diabetic Neuropathy can cause insensitivity or a loss of ability to feel sensations such as touch, pressure, vibration, pain, position in space, heat and cold.
-A person whose nerves are damaged by diabetes may not realise they have cuts, corns, blisters, pressure sores and in extreme cases ulcers or damage that may end up leading to an amputation.
+Diabetic Neuropathy can cause insensitivity or a loss of ability to feel sensations such as touch, pressure, vibration, pain, position in space and temperature.
+A person whose nerves are damaged by diabetes may not realise they have cuts, corns, blisters, pressure sores or ulcers, which in extreme cases may end up requiring amputation.
 Neuropathy can also cause deformities such as Bunions, Hammer Toes, and Charcot Feet.

 As well as a loss in sensation, nerve damage can cause: